jjacobs1205010/JJacobs220620431-Digital-Portfolio/README.md

 # JJacobs220620431-Digital-Portfolio

+This digital portfolio showcases my personal and professional growth during the Work Readiness Training and my internship with Plum Systems.
+It highlights the development of my communication, collaboration, and technical skills, while demonstrating how I applied theoretical knowledge from my ICT studies in real-world projects.
+The portfolio also includes reflective evidence of how remote work shaped my adaptability and discipline.

 ## Business Communication
 ### Evidence
 ![Business Communication Result](Evidence/Business_Communication.PNG)

 ### STAR Reflection
-**S – Situation:** Most of my internship communication took place online, I had to rely on email, whatsapp and Microsoft Teams calls and messages to keep my teamleader updated.
+**S – Situation:** Most of my internship communication took place online, I had to rely on email, WhatsApp and Microsoft Teams calls and messages to keep my team leader updated.

 **T – Task:** I had to apply professional communication principles when writing and responding to formal messages.

 **A – Action:** I used the skills learned in this lesson to structure my messages clearly, using professional language, and summarised key points.

 **R – Result:** My written communication improved greatly, and I gained confidence in expressing ideas professionally in digital formats.